mweidner037/position-strings/README.md

 readonly ID: string
 ```

-The unique ID for this PositionSource.
+The unique ID for this `PositionSource`.

 ```ts
 static readonly FIRST: string = ""